Fault Tolerance for Service Function Chains: Background

 \section{Background}

 A service function chain is an ordered sequence of middleboxes.
+Today, following the {\em network function virtualization} (NFV) vision~\cite{nfv-whitepaper}, most middleboxes are implemented as software running on commodity hardware.

-In an NFV environment, as shown in \fig{sfc-model}, an orchestrator (e.g., a SDN controller) manages and steers traffic through the chain's middleboxes.
-Each middlebox in a chain runs multiple threads and is equipped with a multi-queue network interface card (NIC) \cite{routerbricks,comb,locality-multi-core}.
-A middlebox thread receives packets from a NIC's input queue and sends packets to a NIC's output queue. \fig{sfc-model} shows two threaded middleboxes processing two flows.
+In an NFV environment, as shown in \fig{sfc-model}, an orchestrator manages and steers traffic through a chain of middleboxes.
+Each middlebox runs multiple threads and is equipped with a multi-queue network interface card (NIC)~\cite{routerbricks,comb,locality-multi-core}.
+A thread receives packets from a NIC's input queue and sends packets to a NIC's output queue. \fig{sfc-model} shows two threaded middleboxes processing two traffic flows.